 With the introduction of the new design and specifications, production for the denomination would rise dramatically from previous levels.
 The Philadelphia Mint produced more than 100,000 pieces for each of the first two years of the series, followed by more than half a million pieces in the third year.
 Production at the Philadelphia Mint would decline somewhat for the final three years of the series, creating slightly scarcer dates.
 In addition to business strikes, the Philadelphia Mint produced a small number of proof coins each year, which are all extremely rare and seldom available.

-In 1838 and 1839, production of the Classic Head Quarter Eagle also took place at recently or newly established branch mints.
-Located in gold rush areas, Charlotte and Dahlonega served the need for production of gold coins, while the New Orleans Mint, struck both gold and silver coinage.
+In 1838 and 1839, production also took place at the recently established branch mints.
+The Charlotte and Dahlonega Mints were located in gold rush areas and served the production needs for gold coins, while the New Orleans Mint struck both gold and silver coins.
 In 1838, only the Charlotte Mint produced quarter eagles with only 7,880 struck, representing the lowest mintage for the series.
-In 1839, both Dahlonega and New Orleans produced quarter eagles for the first time.
-While not as rare as the 1838-C, the branch mint issues are all scarcer than the Philadelphia issues.
-All the branch mint issues circulated extensively, making them the most difficult to acquire in uncirculated condition for this type.
+In 1839, the Dahlonega and New Orleans Mints produced quarter eagles for the first time.
+All of the branch mint issues circulated extensively, making them the most difficult coins of the series to acquire in uncirculated condition.